Gracile capuchin monkey: Direct and indirect female benefits

 If a female is presented an opportunity to copulate with a male she will evaluate both the costs and benefits of that male.
 Females can obtain direct benefits from males she mates with, where the female gains an instant benefit from the male to herself.
 Direct benefits that would apply to females of the genus Cebus would include; vigilance from males, protection from predators and conspecifics, and increased resources.
 Females can also benefit indirectly from males, in the form of phenotypic and genotypic benefits to her offspring as well as male protection of those offspring.
 Alpha males are more fit, and therefore more likely, to provide direct and indirect benefits to the female compared to other subordinate males.
 In the white-faced capuchin the alpha male fathers 70-90% of the offspring produced by females in his group.
 It is hypothesized that females are mating with alpha males while they are ovulating and then mating with subordinate males after they are no longer conceptive.
-Some female primates, like in the white-fronted capuchin, will mate will subordinate males while they are no longer conceptive in order to decrease the amount of resource competition and increase the amount of male protection for her offspring.
+Some female primates, like in the white-fronted capuchin, will mate with subordinate males while they are no longer conceptive in order to decrease the amount of resource competition and increase the amount of male protection for her offspring.